 - Sunbathe on Sardinia – Yes, lots of places in the South of Italy get loads of sun, but the Costa Smeralda boasts some of the most beautiful beaches anywhere on earth, let alone in Italy.
 Plus, while it’s wildly popular with Italians on vacation from the mainland, you’re less likely to see hordes of other foreign tourists on Sardinia.

-- See an opera in Verona – Opera fan or no, there’s nothing quite like sitting in a Roman amphitheatre, just as people have done for thousands of years, watching a show.
+- See an opera in Verona – Opera fan or no, there’s nothing quite like sitting in a Roman amphitheater, just as people have done for thousands of years, watching a show.
 Okay, so you’re not watching chariot races or lions fight gladiators, but Verona’s famous opera company, which fills the night air with music every summer, is still a grand spectacle.

-- Find all the “David” statues in Florence – Don’t be one of the people who thinks the “David” in the Piazza Signoria is the real one, but likewise, don’t be one of the people who’s satisfied with just seeing the real one in the Galleria dell’Accademia.
+- Find all the “David” statues in Florence – Don’t be one of the people who think the “David” in the Piazza Signoria is the real one, but likewise, don’t be one of the people who’s satisfied with just seeing the real one in the Galleria dell’Accademia.
 “David” is all over Florence, and seeing him pop up here and there (including overlooking the historic center from the Piazzale Michelangelo) is one of the charming games you can play as you wander the city.

 - Wander the Trastevere neighborhood in Rome – When Rome wears you out, or you’re tired of overpriced meals around all the tourist attractions, look no further than the Trastevere.
-This old neighborhood is full of twisting cobbled streets, peace and quiet during most days, cheap eats, and boisterous groups of young people at night.
+This old neighborhood is full of twisting cobbled streets, peace, and quiet during most days, cheap eats, and boisterous groups of young people at night.

 - Go back in time at Pompeii – While the residents of Pompeii in 79 A.D. probably were none too pleased with nearby Mount Vesuvius blowing its top and covering everything in sight, what it gives us today is a unique look at a Roman city frozen in time.
-Both Pompeii and nearby Herculaneum are well worth a visit, but don’t forget that much of what archaeologists have discovered is in the National Archaeological Museum in Naples.
+Both Pompeii and nearby Herculaneum are well worth a visit but don’t forget that much of what archaeologists have discovered is in the National Archaeological Museum in Naples.

 - See an Italian soccer game – It matters not one bit if you’re a soccer fan, or even a sports fan, for that matter; going to a game of calcio makes for an unforgettable trip.
 Italian soccer can be considered a second religion in this country, and experiencing a game first-hand lets you witness the passion Italians feel for their clubs.
 Whatever you do, however, just don’t make the mistake of cheering for the visiting team.